SwanBurial/swanburial/README.md

  <br/>
  ╭──────────────────────.★..─╮<br/>
  ☆ Feel free to talk to me !<br/>
- ★ I don't usually talk first unless it's for a compliment cause I get nervous !!<br/>
+ ★ I don't usually talk first unless it's for a compliment <br/>
  ☆ ^ W2i, I'm very friendly just be patient with me ;-) <br/>
  ★ C+H / ships are always welcome !!
 Don't be weird ,, <br/>
  ☆ You can usually find me near the docks / by the stores<br/>